Quantitative bounds on the discrete spectrum of non self-adjoint quantum magnetic Hamiltonians: Introduction and an abstract result

-The paper is organized as follows.
-We give the proof the abstract result (Theorem \ref{theo1}) in Section \ref{s11}.
-We apply it to magnetic $2d$-Schrödinger and $2d$-Pauli operators in Section \ref{s2} and Section \ref{s3} respectively.
-Sections \ref{s4}, \ref{s6} and \ref{s7} are devoted to the second part of the paper.
-We interest to the case of magnetic $(2d+1)$-Pauli operators with constant magnetic field.
-Here, the essential spectrum of the operator under consideration equals $\br_+$, which is rather different from the case of the essential spectrum coinciding with the (discrete) set of spectral thresholds $\cup_{j=0}^{\infty} \lbrace \Lambda_{j} \rbrace$ given by \eqref{eq1,1}.
-We will establish similar results to Theorem \ref{theo1} (see Theorem \ref{theo01}) but the situation is more complicated due to the structure of the spectrum where the Landau levels play the role of thresholds.
+We shall progress as follows.
+We give the sketch of the proof of our main abstract result (Theorem \ref{theo1}) in Section \ref{s11}.
+We apply it to magnetic $2d$-Schrödinger and $2d$-Pauli operators in Sections \ref{s2} and \ref{s3} respectively.
+In Section \ref{s4}, we treat the case of magnetic $(2d+1)$-Pauli operators with constant magnetic field.
+Here, the essential spectrum of the operator under consideration equals $\br_+$, which is rather different from the case of the essential spectrum coinciding with the (discrete) set of "Landau levels" $\cup_{j=0}^{\infty} \lbrace \Lambda_{j} \rbrace$ \eqref{eq1,1}.
 This requires the use of methods close to those from Sambou \cite{dio}.

 We adopt mathematical physics and spectral analysis notation and terminology from Reed-Simon \cite{ree}.
 As for the classes of compact operators ({\it i.e.} Schatten-von Neumann ideals), we refer the reader to Simon \cite{sim} and Gohberg-Goldberg-Krupnik \cite{gohb}.
 Constants are generic, $i.e.$ changing from one relation to another.
 For a real $x$, $[x]$ denotes its integer part.